Chacaicosaurus: Paleobiology

-Ichthyosaurs were well-adapted to life in the water, though still needed to breath air.
+Ichthyosaurs were well-adapted to life in the water, though still needed to breathe air.
 While some of the earlier ichthyosaurs would have swum by undulating like eels, Jurassic ichthyosaurs were less elongate and more streamlined, and instead would have employed carangiform or thunniform swimming, where the animal was propelled forward by side to side movement of the tail, similar to modern tuna.
 As these ichthyosaurs would have been fast swimmers, they could chase down their prey instead of lying in wait for it, finding it mainly by sight using their massive eyes.
 Unlike modern reptiles, ichthyosaurs had high metabolisms and would have been able to regulate their body temperatures.
 Ichthyosaurs did not lay eggs, as they could not crawl onto land; instead, they gave birth to live young underwater.
 As ichthyosaurs grew, their bone anatomy changed.
 Two features of the holotype of Chacaicosaurus, the strong incisions on the leading edge of the forelimb and the rounded upper end of its humerus, indicate maturity, so Fernández considered the skeleton to have belonged to an adult.